astorDev/typographia/material/3-cheatsheet.md

 ![The TLDR;](3-cheatsheet-thumb.png)

-Material You helps organizing typography in an app by providing a standard set of 15 typography tokens (or `TextStyle`, as they are called in Fluuter).
-The tokens are arranged in 5 groups (also referred to as **roles**, styles, and type styles).
+Material You helps organize typography in an app by providing a standard set of 15 typography tokens (or `TextStyle`, as they are called in Flutter).
+The tokens are arranged in 5 groups (also referred to as **roles**, **styles**, and **type styles**).
 Each group has exactly 3 elements (called **scales**): Large, Medium, and Small.

 In my understanding, the main purpose of the tokens is to bear a semantical meaning.
-However, the official docs only provide semantic description and usage examples for the **roles**, supposedly, leaving determining semantic of a specific tokens up to us.
-Besides role semantics, docs also specify default implementation for each token. `Roboto` font family is used for every token.
+However, the official docs only provide semantic descriptions and usage examples for the **roles**, supposedly, leaving determining the semantics of specific tokens up to us.
+Besides role semantics, docs also specify the default implementation for each token. `Roboto` font family is used for every token.
 Only `Regular` and `Medium` weights are used.
-Where `Medium` is slightly bolder then `Regular`.
+Where `Medium` is slightly bolder than `Regular`.

-Now, let's dive in each role semantics, accompanied with examples and specifications!
+Now, let's dive into each role semantics, accompanied by examples and specifications!

-> ⚠️ In the article, there are a few images showcasing different token font sizes.
-Their font sizes is accurate relatively, but not in absolute terms.
+> ⚠️ In the article, a few images showcase different token font sizes.
+The font sizes are accurate relatively, but not in absolute terms.

 ## Display